Shinzo Abe: Foreign policy

 Abe with Senegalese President Macky Sall in 2017.

 Abe supported the 2018 North Korea–United States summit.
-Shortly after the summit was announced, Abe told reporters he appreciated "North Korea's change" and attributed the diplomatic change in tone to the coordinated sanctions campaign by the United States, Japan, and South Korea.
 Abe, however, cautioned President Trump not to compromise on North Korea's missile program and leave Japan exposed to short-range missiles or relieve pressure on North Korea too soon before complete denuclearization.
-Abe also expressed a desire to hold a bilateral meeting with North Korea on the issue of abductions of Japanese citizens, pressing President Trump to raise the matter at the summit.
 Reports in 2019 revealed that Abe authorized covering up information about two missing people from Japan living in North Korea.

+Abe with CCP General Secretary and Chinese President Xi Jinping in November 2017.

-In 2018, Abe paid a 2-day formal visit to China, in the hopes of improving foreign relations, where he had several meetings with CCP General Secretary and President Xi Jinping.
-At this time, Abe promised that in 2019 he would ease restrictions on the eligibility for Chinese citizens to obtain Japanese visas, especially among teenagers.
-Abe also stated that he hoped Xi Jinping would visit Japan to cultivate better relations between the two countries.
-Abe cautioned Xi Jinping over protests in Hong Kong at the G20 Summit.
+In 2018, Abe paid a formal visit to China, in the hopes of improving foreign relations, where he had several meetings with Chinese leader Xi Jinping.
+Abe stated that he hoped Xi Jinping would visit Japan to cultivate better relations between the two countries.
+At the G20 Summit.
 Abe told Xi it is important for "a free and open Hong Kong to prosper under the 'one country, two systems' policy".

 Regarding the territorial dispute with Russia, Abe adopted the "two plus alpha" approach, altering the previous governments' position that Habomai, Shikotan, Etorofu and Kunashiri islands be returned to Japan's sovereign.
 In a 2021 interview, Abe spoke about his negotiation with the Russian president Vladimir Putin in 2018, also confirming he had requested Fumio Kishida to continue with this approach, to avoid worsening Japan's relations with Russia.